rakin-c/rakin-c/README.md

 My name is Rakin: BSc (Hons) Physics graduate, aspiring data/cloud engineer, building my experience in Python for data analysis/engineering.
 Trying to learn as much as possible 🔭.

-Interested applied physics, healthcare sciences, engineering, art, travelling, gaming, sports, among other things.
+Interested in applied physics, healthcare sciences, engineering, art, travelling, gaming, sports, among other things.
 Reach out for collaboration on anything interesting 🤝.

 Currently seeking roles in tech.